pyweekorg/docs/docs/rules.rst

 ------------------------------------

 You may either enter as an individual or as a team with as many members as you like.
-Individual and team and team entries will be judged separately and a winner announced in each category.
+Individual and team entries will be judged separately and a winner announced in each category.

 All members of a team get to vote (though not for their own team), enter diary